-The present release 1 does not support separation of PRP and PIP on different CSE from PDP.
+The present release supports separation of PRP and PIP on different CSE from PDP as detailed in clause 7.5.
 The generic procedure described below is provided for information and to support further extensions, while clause 7 provides the details of authorization mechanisms in the current release.

 Figure 6.2.2-1: Overview of the authorization architecture